 What Industries Use Extraction Arms?

 Extraction arms are used in a wide range of industries where industrial work takes place.
 Examples of industrial processes can include welding, soldering, brazing, and so on.
 Workplace environments that conduct processes such as this can be dangerous due to the risks involved.
 Therefore, any industry that carries out tasks involving hazardous environmental contaminants should make use of an extraction arm.
-Fume extraction arms are highly effective at capturing harmful substances, such as fume and dust, and prevent the contaminants from polluting work environments and reaching employees.
-Industries that use extraction arms can include everything from automotive and metalworking to manufacturing, woodworking and education.
+The arms are highly effective at capturing harmful substances, such as fume and dust, and prevent the contaminants from polluting work environments and reaching employees.
+Industries that use fume extraction arms can include everything from automotive and metalworking to manufacturing, woodworking and education.

 What Materials Are Used in Fume Extraction Arms?